 Docker is an open source project to pack, ship and run any application as a lightweight container.
 The idea is to provide a comprehensive abstraction layer that allows developers to “containerize” or “package” any application and have it run on any infrastructure.

-Source of definition taken from: Scott’s Weblog
+Source of definition taken from Scott’s Weblog

 Now back to what is Kubernetes.
 Since you now know of some of the basic terminologies, let’s go back to the definition of the Kubernetes.
-It is basically a cluster management tool for Docker container.
-Kubernetes aids in scheduling and deploying large number of containers replicas onto a node cluster.
-Since it’s an open source model, Kubernetes can run almost anywhere, and all the major players in public cloud providers offer easy ways to utilize this technology.
+It is basically a cluster management tool for Docker containers.
+Kubernetes aids in scheduling and deploying a large number of containers replicas onto a node cluster.
+Since it’s an open-source model, Kubernetes can run almost anywhere, and all the major players in public cloud providers offer easy ways to utilize this technology.
 Private clouds based on OpenStack or Mesos can also run on Kubernetes, and bare metal servers can be leveraged as worker nodes for it.

 The Kubernetes Architecture

 As with most distributed computing platforms, a Kubernetes cluster consists of at least one master and multiple compute nodes.